 Typically, the data collected includes:

-To simplify reporting, BREEDPLAN produces Estimated Breeding Values (EBVs) that indicate the strength of the animal’s genetics to gain insight into the potential of animals for different production purposes.
+To simplify reporting, BREEDPLAN produces Estimated Breeding Values (EBVs) that indicate the strength of the animal’s genetics to gain insight into the potential of animals for different production purposes which is updated each month.

 The accuracy of the EBVs is dependent on the volume of the data entered and the genomic relationship with other animals.
 In essence, the more data in BREEDPLAN for an animal the better its genomic relationships can be determined, the better the EBV accuracy.
 In addition, BreedObject $Indexes indicate the relative profitability of a sire or dam in different production systems using input from multiple EBVs.